MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiop/ns-iscsiop-_removepersistentlogin_in.md

 ms.assetid: 94dc7a87-83a0-419d-914c-008d797fec87
 ms.author: windowsdriverdev
 ms.date: 1/10/2018
-ms.keywords: structs-iSCSI_4972aa6c-a6a5-4409-a714-49693f679fa2.xml, RemovePersistentLogin_IN, iscsiop/PRemovePersistentLogin_IN, RemovePersistentLogin_IN structure [Storage Devices], storage.removepersistentlogin_in, PRemovePersistentLogin_IN, *PRemovePersistentLogin_IN, _RemovePersistentLogin_IN, iscsiop/RemovePersistentLogin_IN, PRemovePersistentLogin_IN structure pointer [Storage Devices]
+ms.keywords: "*PRemovePersistentLogin_IN, PRemovePersistentLogin_IN structure pointer [Storage Devices], _RemovePersistentLogin_IN, storage.removepersistentlogin_in, PRemovePersistentLogin_IN, iscsiop/PRemovePersistentLogin_IN, iscsiop/RemovePersistentLogin_IN, RemovePersistentLogin_IN structure [Storage Devices], structs-iSCSI_4972aa6c-a6a5-4409-a714-49693f679fa2.xml, RemovePersistentLogin_IN"
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: struct